Earlier MSA versions:

 1. Definitions.
 The following definitions will apply in this Schedule and the Agreement:

-- EU Model Clauses: the controller-to-processor standard contractual clauses approved by the European Commission under Decision 2010/87/EU.
+EU Model Clauses: the controller-to-processor standard contractual clauses approved by the European Commission under Decision 2021/914.

 2. Special Categories of Personal Data.
 Client shall not disclose (and shall not permit any Data Subject to disclose) any Special Categories of Personal Data to Codat for Processing.

 3. Transfers outside of the EEA.
 In relation to Personal Data governed by the GDPR or UK GDPR, Codat shall not transfer the Data outside of the UK or European Economic Area (“EEA”) unless it has taken such measures as are necessary to ensure the transfer is in compliance with Applicable Data Protection Law.
-Where so required to ensure that the transfer occurs in compliance with Applicable Data Protection Law, the parties agree that these Conditions shall incorporate the terms of the EU Model Clauses.
+Where so required to ensure that the transfer occurs in compliance with Applicable Data Protection Law, the parties agree that they shall enter into the relevant EU Model Clauses.

 4. Confidentiality of Personal Data.
 Codat shall ensure that any person it authorises to Process the Data (an “Authorised Person“) shall protect the Data in accordance with Codat’s confidentiality obligations under these Conditions.